aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-11/lesson-01.md

 ### Debugging OSC Messages

-#### Kontrol
+#### Protokol

-[Kontrol](https://hexler.net/protokol) is an excellent tool for monitoring and debugging OSC, MIDI and Gamepad data.
+[Protokol](https://hexler.net/protokol) is an excellent tool for monitoring and debugging OSC, MIDI and Gamepad data.
 I use it all the time to see what kind of data is being received.

 ### TUIO